boundless-xyz/boundless/documentation/site/pages/market-design.md

 Market operations such as the auction and settlement are implemented in a smart contract.

-### Request placement
+### Request Placement

 Request broadcast: Requestors will initiate an request by broadcasting a ProvingRequest to the provers.
 Requestors have a choice of two broadcast channels depending on their needs:

 Broadcast via EVM calldata.
 This has the highest possible assurance for data availability and censorship resistance.

-Broadcast via an offchain broadcast channel.
+Broadcast via an off-chain broadcast channel.
 This has the lowest cost and latency.

 Off-chain broadcast channel is not a requirement for the initial MVP deployment.
 It is however important to keep it in mind.
 Submitting a request cannot alter EVM state.